canonical/netbox/docs/installation/3-netbox.md

 sudo git clone -b master https://github.com/netbox-community/netbox.git .
 ```

-The screen below should be the result:
+The `git clone` command should generate output similar to the following:

 ```
 Cloning into '.'...